lmorg/murex/docs/user-guide/README.md

 * [`-=` Subtract By Operator](parser/subtract-by.md):
   Subtracts a variable by the right hand value (expression)
 * [`->` Arrow Pipe](parser/pipe-arrow.md):
-  Pipes stdout from the left hand command to STDIN of the right hand command
+  Pipes stdout from the left hand command to stdin of the right hand command
 * [`-` Subtraction Operator](parser/subtraction.md):
   Subtracts one numeric value from another (expression)
 * [`/=` Divide By Operator](parser/divide-by.md):